raspberrypilearning/share-your-world/en/step_3.md

 --- task ---

-Create a new `scripts.js` file and add it to your web pages.
+Create a new `scripts.js` file and add it to your webpages.

 [[[linking-js-html]]]